ragugounravel/Booking-review-detail-page-/README.md

 ## 💳 Booking Review Page – UX Enhancement

 ### 🔍 Observation
-On the **Review Booking page**, the total price is **not immediately visible when the page loads**.
+On the **Review Booking details page**, the total price is **not immediately visible when the page loads**.
 Users must scroll down to view the price before proceeding to payment.

 ---